MakinaHQ/makina-core/SPECIFICATIONS.md

 The protocol relies on specific assumptions on the instructions:

 - **ACCOUNTING**:
-  - They must consist solely of read actions.
+  - They must not introduce changes in position states or token balances.
   - The `affectedTokens` list must include exactly all tokens in which the position size is expressed.
 These tokens must be registered as base tokens in the executing caliber.
   - Their output state must start with an ordered list of amounts (one amount per slot) corresponding to the tokens in `affectedTokens`, followed by an end-of-args flag.
 - **MANAGEMENT**: